hendrixjoseph/hendrixjoseph.github.io/_top-level/privacy.md

 ## Facebook Pixel

-I currently use Facebook Conversion Tracking Pixels.
+~~I currently use Facebook Conversion Tracking Pixels.
 This allows me to see visits on my website via Facebook, as well as to target Facebook ads to people who've visited this website.

 View [Facebook's privacy policy](https://www.facebook.com/about/privacy/) for more details.
-Facebook also has an [Ad Preferences page](https://www.facebook.com/ads/preferences/) giving you control over your data.
+Facebook also has an [Ad Preferences page](https://www.facebook.com/ads/preferences/) giving you control over your data.~~

+For the time being, I've disabled (i.e. removed) the Facebook Pixel.

 ## Affiliate Relationships